samarthbhargav/uva-dl-nlt/README.md

 ### HAN

 ```
+* For training:
-For changing the hyper params, experiment number and result path go to "models/HAN.py".
+- For changing the hyper params, experiment number and result path go to "models/HAN.py".
 Then edit them in "__init__" of "class hanTrainer"

-For run:
+- For run:
 python run_han.py train --data-root ./data/reuters --model han --epochs 200

+* For getting the statistics:
+- For changing the path of saved model go to "eval_han.py".
+Then edit "sent_model_path" and "word_model_path" to the related path.
+- For running the evaluation:
+python eval_han.py train --data-root ./data/reuters --model han
 ```